-- A minimum of five (5) plants within the front of the property; - One additional feature tree with a minimum pot size of 75L; - All garden beds are to be edged and mulched; and - Turf is to be provided to the remainder of the front yard between the front building line and kerb-line, except where an alternative landscape treatment is provided. - All landscaping to the front of the property it to be completed within three (3) months of handover from the builder.
+- A minimum of 5 plants within the front of the property; - 1 additional feature tree with a minimum pot size of 75L; - All garden beds are to be edged and mulched; and - Turf is to be provided to the remainder of the front yard between the front building line and kerb line, except where an alternative landscape treatment is provided. - Turf to the front yard is to be planted natural grass.
+Artificial or synthetic turf is not permitted. - · Each of these landscaping items are to be clearly marked on your plans when submitting for covenant approval. - All landscaping to the front of the property is to be completed within 1 3 months of handover from the builder.
+If it is completed within 1 month of handover from the builder and completion is approved by Stockland, owner(s) may submit an application to Stockland to obtain a \$2,000 landscaping bond refund.